University of Sao Paulo (Brazil)

 University of Bologna (Italy)

-Buckling in analysis and design of uniform and stepped beams
+Buckling in analysis and design of structures in off-shore environment

-Buckling of beams is a classical verification in any engineering practice.
-However, some problems related to the buckling of slender uniform and stepped beams are still open.
-This talk focuses on the buckling problem of beams with uniform cross-sections and of pistons, modelled as beams with not-uniform cross-section which need a stronger effort than the classical Euler approach.
-Buckling of slender uniform beams is standardized by EC3 (Eurocode 3 in the European Union) and BS5950 (British Standards in the UK).
-In most cases, EC is more sophisticated than BS because it is an improvement of the latter.
-EC3 should be 8% more cost saving than BS5950 but many concerns have been placed on the EC for the buckling problem due to its inherent complexity, whereas BS is simple and direct.
-Thus, the aim of this research is to compare both codes with the Finite Element Analysis (FEA) and check if the complexity of Eurocodes is justified or not.
-Pistons are fundamental structural elements in any engineering practices.
-Their strength strongly depends on buckling load and such information is a major requirement in the design process.
+The buckling problem of pistons modelled as beams with not-uniform cross-section, needs a stronger effort than the classical Euler approach.
+Pistons strength strongly depends on buckling load and such information is a major requirement in the design process.
 Several analytical and experimental investigations of typical hydraulic cylinders have been carried out through the years but most of the available standards still use a linear approach with many simplifications.
 Limitations of current DNV standards for piston design in offshore technologies are discussed and comparisons with FEA and reference solutions are presented.

-Dr Nicholas Fantuzzi is an Assistant Professor at the University of Bologna.
+Dr. Nicholas Fantuzzi is a Senior Assistant Professor at the University of Bologna.
 He was graduated with grade 110/110 “cum laude” in Civil Engineering in 2009 and obtained his PhD degree in Structural Engineering and Hydraulics at University of Bologna in 2013.
 His research interests are: mechanics of solids and structures, fracture mechanics, implementation of numerical methods for the design of structures, application of composite materials in offshore engineering, and design and strengthening of offshore components with numerical simulations.
-He is currently working on the application of finite element method, differential quadrature method and mesh-free method for engineering problems.
+He is currently working on the application of finite element and mesh-free methods in solids mechanics problems.

 Universidade Federal de Santa Catarina (Brazil)